Milesq/video-app/README.md

 # Video App

-This is a repo for a recruitment task for [Digimonkeys](http://digimonkeys.com/) company
+This is a repo for a recruitment task for [Digimonkeys](http://digimonkeys.com/) company.
+You can reach app here: [video-app-snowy.vercel.app](https://video-app-snowy.vercel.app/)

 ## Description